FelixWeichselgartner/BitcoinOfflinePaperWalletGenerator/README.md

 ## Work in progress

 Only use this project at your own risk.
 I am not responsible for your usage of this code.
-Furthermore, do not send bitcoins to any addresses in the validation folder.
+Furthermore, do not send bitcoins to any addresses in this repo.

 ## Breadboard testbench